SaxySam/Git_Instructions/README.md

 > You can also add an optional description in the field labelled "*Project description (optional)*", or enter access credentials in the "*Username (optional)*" and "*Password (optional)*" if you cannot change the visibility of your repository.

 Following these steps will start the import process from GitHub to GitLab.
-This process could take some time depending on how large the existing repository is.
+This process could take some time, depending on how large the existing repository is.

 When it is finished, you will be loaded into the newly imported project directory.